Data Scaling Laws for Imitation Learning-Based End-to-End Autonomous Driving: Introduction

-Throughout our experiments, we surprisingly find: \begin{itemize} \item[$\bullet$] \textbf{Power-laws.} Trajectory fitting capability of end-to-end autonomous driving exhibits a power-law relationship with the number of training data (Section \ref{sec:scaling}). \item[$\bullet$] \textbf{Importance of increasing the quantity of targeted data.} Targeted augmentation of long-tailed scenarios exhibits superior efficiency compared to indiscriminate expansion of the overall dataset.
+Throughout our experiments, we surprisingly find: \begin{itemize} \item[$\bullet$] \textbf{Scaling law.} The data scaling law in open-loop evaluation exhibits a power-law relationship with the amount of data, but this is not the case in closed-loop evaluation.
+The inconsistency between the two evaluations shifts our focus toward the distribution of data rather than merely expanding its volume.
+(Section \ref{sec:scaling}). \item[$\bullet$] \textbf{Importance of increasing the quantity of targeted data.} Targeted augmentation of long-tailed scenarios exhibits superior efficiency compared to indiscriminate expansion of the overall dataset.
 (Section \ref{sec:distribution}). \item[$\bullet$] \textbf{Combinatorial generalization.} With the scaling of training data, models gradually acquire combinatorial generalization capabilities, enabling them to combine known information to achieve generalizable planning for new scenarios and actions (Section \ref{sec:generlization}).

 \end{itemize}